 The more you can increase your income and reduce your debt and expenses, the higher your cash flow.
 That cash is the key to freedom.
 It needs to grow to the point where it’s no longer just a pile of money under the mattress, but an active partner in your quest to earn freedom.

 At some point, that cash will be significant enough to be invested, and when it starts generating its own sources of income, you’re that much closer to freedom.
-When it finally starts to cover your living and preferred lifestyle expenses, without losing its original size, you can formally enter the Freedom Phase.

 [Cash Flow => Investments => Passive Income => Freedom]